 Jaeger-LeCoultre has become famous for beautiful detailing mixed with sophisticated complexity.
 Established in 1833, Jaeger-LeCoultre spent a century reinventing horology by developing 1,242 different calibers and registering hundreds of patents and inventions.
 Their attention to design, exhibited by their first wristwatch, the art deco era Reverso, is still on display today, and often a Jaeger-LeCoultre piece demonstrates a timeless aesthetic that harkens back to the past while looking to the future.
 In 2013, the Jubilee collection featured three pieces specially designed to celebrate their 180th birthday, as well as three limited edition luxury watches with such cutting-edge innovations as the first flying gyrotourbillon and, with The Master Ultra Thin Jubilee, the world's thinnest watch.

-Although founded in 1860, Officine Panerai watches were unavailable to the public until 1993.
+Despite being founded in 1860, Officine Panerai watches were unavailable to the public until 1993.
 Until then, Panerai had been exclusively designing timepieces for the Royal Italian Navy (with the exception of the Egyptian Navy) thanks to Giovanni Panerai's 1916 patent on Radiomir.
 This was a radium-based powder that made the watch dials legible in the dark, especially in the depth of the sea.
 By 1946, Panerai replaced Radiomir with a safer illuminated paint, Luminor.
 These models are now sold today as updated tributes to these WWII-era watches, and are elegant but functional pieces that reflect maritime history with fashionable Italian flair.